-San Francisco – sunny city of California and the land of the Golden Gate Bridge.
-Its one of the most popular tourist destinations in the USA.
+San Francisco is the sunny city of California and one of the bucket-list destinations that you shouldn’t miss.
+Its one of the most popular tourist destinations in the USA and is also the land of the Golden Gate Bridge.
 The city is known for its awesome weather, amazing landmarks like the Golden Gate Bridge, the Alcatraz, Fisherman’s Wharf, Chinatown district, Alamo Square (Full House shoot location), cable cars, Sausalito, Coit Tower to name a few

 Over the years, San Francisco has received several nicknames, including “The City by the Bay”, “Fog City”, “San Fran”, and “Frisco”, as well as older ones like “The City that Knows How”, “Baghdad by the Bay”, “The Paris of the West”, or simply “The City”.